 Every season, designers show their latest creations, looks that eventually make it from runways to store racks all over the world.
 It's the job of the merchandise manager to choose the best of these looks and trends, mixing and matching colors, sizes, and silhouettes to give customers what they want at a price they're willing to pay.
 It's a challenging and rewarding career that combines creative skills and analytical thinking.
 Fashion business management is where fashion meets business.

-Working individually and in teams, you'll study fashion marketing, product development, planning, and fashion management.
+Working individually and in teams, you will study fashion marketing, product development, planning, and fashion management.
 You'll master the skills needed in global retail operations and management, and learn how to combine your sense of style with business acumen.

 The Fashion Business Management One-Year Associate Degree program is available online.

 - Fashion Business Management at FIT is the largest and oldest degree program of its kind in the country.